1. Introduction and definition

 Standalone social networking platforms like Twitter, Facebook, and Instagram have all tried to integrate old-ways of chat boxes along with advertisement and e-commerce.

-Generally new media can provide a more accurate data on different parametric aspects like a users age-group, digital platform, communication platform, accessibility, location, content generation, security, computational methods, algorithm, and number of users to name a few.
+Generally, new media can provide a more accurate data on different parametric aspects like a users age-group, digital platform, communication platform, accessibility, location, content generation, security, computational methods, algorithm, and the number of users to name a few.

-Since it is an ever-evolving technology based phenomena, it is difficult to categorize new media under one specific parameter.
+Since it is an ever-evolving technology-based phenomenon, it is difficult to categorize new media under one specific parameter.
 A more scientific classification would be based on semantics and user interfaces.

 Some of the recent trends in new media are listed in Fig. 2 below.